 The Owl Center's Board of Directors started meeting in 2011 and after much discussion settled on the name "International Owl Center" for the new facility.

 In 2012 construction began on a Natural Playground in Trailhead Park, next to the proposed site of the Owl Center.
 British owl centers had stressed how important it was to have a playground at their facilities, so this is an important step in the development of the International Owl Center.
-It should be completed in 2013.
+It was completed in 2013.

 Board Chair – Nick Gau, Business Owner and Attorney, Rochester, MN